wkurzius/curriculum-writing-2018/algebra 2/unit 2.md

 ## Unit Overview

-**Content area:** Algebra 2
+- **Content area**: Algebra 2

-**Unit title:** Equivalent forms
+- **Unit title**: Equivalent forms

-**Unit time frame:** 20 days
+- **Unit time frame**: 20 days

-**Target Course/Grade Level:** 11
+- **Target Course/Grade Level**: 11

-**Unit Summary:** This unit looks at the different ways to rewrite a function and what information each conveys.
+- **Unit Summary**: This unit looks at the different ways to rewrite a function and what information each conveys.
 It then moves to applying arithemtic operations to polynomials, rational expressions.
 Lastly, it introduces the complex number system and definition of _i_.

 ## New Jersey Student Learning Standards